 Regardless of the marketing strategy that was used to get someone to your sales page, the important thing is what they do once they get there.

 Before we go any further, you should know that I tend to use the terms sales page, course description, and sales letter interchangeably.
 Regardless of which term I use, know that I am referring to the same thing.
 Call it whatever you want, but the page that I am going to show you how to create is the page that sells your course.

 Note: I also recorded a video where I discuss the elements of a sales page, and show you two examples of really well designed online course sales pages.
-To watch the video, check out Episode #82 of Teach Online TV.
+To watch the video, check out this episode of Teach Online TV.

 We created a free Course Sales Page Worksheet that you can download.
 This is a fillable PDF document that you can use to start planning and organizing the content for your sales page.
 To download this free resource, simply enter your email below: